-When farmers should have been harvesting paddy in their field and probably doing the preparation for sowing of Rabi crops, the celebrity farmers have been launching rallies and protests supported by Communists who have been the greatest mass murderer of farmers in China and Soviet Union, probably to score some brownie points in the short term.
-The issue of farmers is an issue which can’t be solved by any government until the sentiments are separated from the empirical reality.
+When farmers should have been harvesting paddy in their field and probably doing the preparation for the sowing of Rabi crops, the celebrity farmers have been launching rallies and protests supported by Communists who have been the greatest mass murderer of farmers in China and the Soviet Union, probably to score some brownie points in the short term.
+The issue of farmers is an issue that can’t be solved by any government until the sentiments are separated from the empirical reality.
 In India, the issue of farmers is a legacy of colonial rule which was accentuated further by the socialist economic policies pursued by the Indian state.

 High percentage of workforce engaged in agriculture is the hallmark of every poor nation.

-Indian economy was decimated by the colonialism and its consequent industrial revolution resulting in the sudden growth of agricultural labourers who lost their traditional occupation such as weaving, metalworking, woodworking, retailing etc who couldn’t be absorbed in the shrinking economy during the colonial time.
-The existence of feudal land relations merely made the issues worse and the much celebrated land reform after the independence was an exercise in futility as there was never so much of surplus land to distribute among everyone, and that too when you don’t have a Marxist government.
+Indian economy was decimated by colonialism and its consequent industrial revolution resulting in the sudden growth of agricultural labourers who lost their traditional occupation such as weaving, metalworking, woodworking, retailing etc who couldn’t be absorbed in the shrinking economy during the colonial time.
+The existence of feudal land relations merely made the issues worse and the much-celebrated land reform after independence was an exercise in futility as there was never so much of surplus land to distribute among everyone, and that too when you don’t have a Marxist government.

 …but in the Nehruvian socialist world, such people didn’t have any opportunity other than to get employment in either government or PSUs

 In every other profession, when people realize that the particular profession isn’t economically viable anymore, they tend to chose other professions but in the Nehruvian socialist world, such people didn’t have any opportunity other than to get employment in either government or PSUs.
 The private sector was never allowed to grow, but this ensured that informal sector grew which resulted in colossal shortage of jobs which could be considered as decent by any standard.